by Julia Karlstad, MEd, CSCS

 About the Author:

-Julia Karlstad, MEd, CSCS, is the president of JKFITNESS, LLC.
+Julia Karlstad, MEd, CSCS, is the founder and president of JKFITNESS, LLC and author of Rx Fitness for Weight-loss: The Medically Sound Solution to Get Fit and Save Your Life.
 Julia has worked in the fitness industry and specifically the medical wellness community for several years.
 Previously, Julia developed and directed an exercise physiology program for two bariatric hospitals and three medically supervised weight-loss clinics.
-She currently serves on the OAC Advisory Board.
-For more information on Julia, please visit www.juliakarlstad.com or www.jk-fit.com.
+She currently authors a bi-monthly column in the Walk from Obesity e-newsletter.
+For more information on Julia, please visit juliakarlstad.com or jk-fit.com.